Exotic Bed Wood is now available to purchase from MAR-K

 MAR-K Part # BEECH

 European Beech wood is normally white, pale cream or pale brown and is steamed to relieve drying stresses while also bringing out a pinkish-red color.
 European Steamed Beech is easy to machine, nails and glues well and when sanded, stained and polished it produces and excellent smooth finish.
-This is a custom wood that MAR-K keeps in stock and the turnaround time is about 2 weeks.
+This is a custom wood that MAR-K keeps in stock and the turnaround time is about a week.

 MAR-K Part # SPANISHCEDAR